Subject & Verb had a disagreement,

-I also learned about different poetic art forms, where it isn’t just about content, but the way the words look on a page.
-She mentioned a poet (whose name I cannot remember) who wrote a poem about rain, the words written like rain dripping down the page.
+I also learned about different poetic art forms, where it isn’t just about content but the way the words look on a page (think concrete poems).
+She mentioned a Guillaume Apollinaire who wrote a poem about rain, the words written like rain dripping down the page.

 “The purpose of art is to help the world wake up to itself,” Anne said.